yongcongwang/note/docs/Math/Calculus/00_functions.md

 \cos(A + B) = \cos(A)\cos(B) - \sin(A)\sin(B)
 $$

-It's useful to remember that you can switch all the plues and minues to get some related formulas:
+It's useful to remember that you can switch all the pluses and minuses to get some related formulas:

 $$
 \sin(A - B) = \sin(A)\cos(B) - \cos(A)\sin(B)